American News Company

-American News Company (ANC) was a magazine, newspaper, book, and comic book distribution company founded in 1864 by Sinclair Tousey, which dominated the distribution market in the last quarter of the 19th century and the first half of the 20th century.
+American News Company (ANC) was a magazine, newspaper, book, and comic book distribution company founded in 1864 by Sinclair Tousey, which dominated the U.S. distribution market in the last quarter of the 19th century and the first half of the 20th century.
 The company's abrupt 1957 demise caused a huge shakeup in the publishing industry, forcing many magazine, comic book, and paperback publishers out of business.

 Early years

 The American News Company had its roots in two New York City newspaper and periodical wholesaling firms: Sinclair Tousey's company on Nassau St., and the firm Dexter, Hamilton & Co. at 22 Ann St. These were the two largest news and periodical wholesalers in New York City at the time of their merger on Feb.
 1, 1864, when American News Company was formed.
 The seven original partners were Sinclair Tousey, John E. Tousey, Harry Dexter, George Dexter, John Hamilton, Patrick Farrelly, and Solomon W. Johnson.
 These partners formed the core of the company's management until the death of the last surviving partner, Solomon Johnson, in 1913.
 Sinclair Tousey was the company's first president, followed after his death by Harry Dexter, who was succeeded by Solomon Johnson.

 The company's Boston branch was formed by taking over the wholesale periodical business of Boston bookseller Alexander Williams.
 In 1854, Williams had bought out the business of Fetridge & Co., which operated a large magazine store known as the Periodical Depot or the Periodical Arcade on the corner of State St. and Washington.
 Williams worked up an extensive trade as a wholesaler of newspapers and periodicals to out of town dealers all over the East Coast, and by the time ANC was organized the wholesale side of the business had grown too large for Williams to handle alone.
 Along with two smaller competing firms, Dyer & Co. and Federhen & Co., the Boston trade was reorganized as a subsidiary of American News under the name New England News Company, with Williams as one of the principal shareholders.
 Initially an officer of the new corporation, Williams was a bookstore proprietor at heart and left soon afterward in 1869 to take over the famous "Old Corner Bookstore".

 Two years after the company formed it added to its newspaper and magazine business a book wholesaling department, under the supervision of a Mr. Dunham; this grew to be one of the largest in the country.